Friends Stand United

-Friends Stand United (FSU) is an American anti-fascist, anti-racist, and anti-drug group.
+Friends Stand United (FSU) began as an anti-fascist, anti-racist, and anti-drug hardcore crew.
 It was founded in the late 1980s by Elgin James in Boston, Massachusetts, evolving out of the hardcore punk scene and in particular the straight edge subculture.
-While originally having a reputation for fighting against Neo-Nazis and racist groups, in later years FSU members were accused of unprovoked violence and intimidation tactics.
+While originally having a reputation for fighting against Neo-Nazis and racist groups, in later years FSU members were accused and charged for unprovoked violence and intimidation tactics.
 The group is classified by the Federal Bureau of Investigation (FBI) as a street gang.